digbmc/germantown-y/_exhibits/introduction.md

 1918:

-- Purchased a building at 6128 Germantown Avenue
+- YWCA purchased a building at 6128 Germantown Avenue

 - Founding of the Colored Branch seemed to progress quickly, well, and with overall enthusiasm and support, although by a limited group of people